fibonacid/fibonacid/README.md

 ### [Assist Digital](https://www.assistdigital.com) (2023 - Present)

 I'm the lead frontend developer on service line dedicated to generative AI.
 I work with the team to design and develop web applications to showcase our AI solutions.
-My stack includes React, TypeScript, TailwindCSS, Tanstack Query, Gitlab CI/CD, Vite.
+My stack includes [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), [TailwindCSS](https://tailwindcss.com/), [Tanstack Query](https://tanstack.com/query/latest), [Gitlab](https://about.gitlab.com/), [Vite](https://vitejs.dev/).

 ### [La Colonia Studio](https://lacolonia.studio/) (2019 -  2023)

 I worked as a frontend developer on a wide range of projects.
 From marketing webistes to E-Commerce and interactive web applications.
 During my time at La Colonia I helped the company to optimize the development process by introducing new tools and deployment strategies.
-My stack included React, TypeScript, Next.js, TailwindCSS, Styled Components, Github Actions, Docker and Shopify.
 Here are a few examples of projects I worked on:
 - [https://andreacaputo.com](https://andreacaputo.com)
 - [https://karlaotto.com](https://karlaotto.com)
 - [https://akfc66.gr](https://akfc66.gr/)